 INTEGRATED VACUUM CHECK AND LEAK DETECTION SYSTEM

 The Nauticam vacuum check and leak detection system is shipped with NA-D850 as standard equipment.
 Combined with an accessory vacuum valve (PN 25625), this monitoring system provides constant updates on the water tight and safe-to-dive status of the housing.
-A simple color coded LED lighting system lets the user know that the vacuum is solid, or that the housing is losing vacuum.
+A simple color coded LED system lets the user know that the vacuum is solid, or that the housing is losing vacuum.
 Leak detection is built into the same circuit, so if there is water intrusion, an audible and visual indication will occur.

 The Nauticam system is temperature compensated, eliminating false alarms caused by a change in outside temperature, or from a camera heating up on an action packed dive.